zamanianlab/ZamanianLabDocs/docs/comp_storage.md

 ## UW SVM L Drive (Scratch)

-The SVM L Drive can be used as both personal 'scratch' space and for temporary or medium-term storage of outputs from SVM instruments.
+The SVM L Drive can be mounted ([Mac](https://it.vetmed.wisc.edu/drive-map-new-l-drive-zamanianlab-mac-os/) or [PC](https://it.vetmed.wisc.edu/drive-map-new-l-drive-zamanianlab/)) used as both personal 'scratch' space and for temporary or medium-term storage of outputs from SVM instruments.
 This drive will not be backed up.
 Anything required for publications should eventually be moved to ResearchDrive (large data) or Box (small data).

 ???
 "Instructions for mounting the SVM L Drive on Mac and PC (as L drive)"